ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <div class="youtube-video" id="menorca-landing" data-video-id="C6MEF25O1VM" width="1000" height="563"></div>

 <section class="text-block">
-We settled at the western part of the island in the small town called Blanes, near to Ciutadella.
+We settled in the western part of the island in the small town called Blanes, near to Ciutadella.
 We started our first day from visiting the Faro de Artrutx lighthouse.
 It turned out to be a usual lighthouse, nobody around and everything was closed.
 </section>